Nomad Flag Theory and Perpetual Travel

 United States citizens, for instance, are required to follow many US laws even when outside of the country.
 This, in addition to the US policy of citizenship-based taxation, makes a US passport bad for Flag Theory.

 2. Legal residence in a tax haven.

-3. Business base where you earn your money, preferably in a tax haven.
+3. Business base and salary-earning in a tax haven.

 5. Playgrounds where you spend your money, preferably with no sales tax or VAT.

 In this case, you would have a playground where you shop for goods at lower sales tax.
-A playground can also be useful when your countries of citizenship and residency are expensive places to live and you want to spend time in a place with a lower cost of living.
+A playground can also be useful when you plant flags of citizenship and residency in countries with high costs of living–as a perpetual traveler, you can go to your playground and make your dollar go further.

 How to maximize your freedom with Flag Theory

 To maximize your freedom, you need to plant flags in as many countries as possible.
 There is an abundance of options waiting for you, but you need to be smart about it.